sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 6. Your deployment should be initiated.

     > If you encounter errors, refer to [Troubleshooting Cloudbreak on Azure](trouble-azure.md).

+#### Access Cloudbreak web UI

+Follow these steps to obtain Cloudbreak VM's public IP address and log in to the Cloudbreak web UI.

+**Steps**

  1. When your deployment succeeds, you will receive a notification in the top-right corner.
 You can click on the link provided to navigate to the resource group created earlier.